May 31, 2017

-- Visible search box: Navigation is almost becoming extinct – everyone is used to one click locating when it comes to finding stuff on a website.
+- Visible search box: Navigation is almost becoming extinct – everyone is used to one-click locating when it comes to finding stuff on a website.
 The image above this section shows you perfect clean search.

 - Social: Who are you and what do you represent?
 Your potential customer wants to know what your company or firm stands for, and who the people are behind it.
-Featuring blog posts or personnel profiles on your homepage can be the beginning of a wonderful new relationship.
+Featuring blog posts or personal profiles on your homepage can be the beginning of a wonderful new relationship.

 - Consistency: Your site should feel like you are on the same website no matter what page you are on.
 Don’t change fonts and colors from page to page.